ni/nimble/packages/nimble-components/src/wafer-map/specs/features/grid-dimension.md

 ## Alternative Implementations / Designs

-An alternative design for these inputs was using them as properties grouped together under a public type. but this practice is discouraged and the batching update for input changes in the wafer mitigates the risks of them being set individually
+An alternative design for these inputs was using them as properties grouped together under a public type.
+But Nimble discourages using non-primitive types for attributes.
+Batching updates for input changes in the wafer mitigates the risks of them being set individually

 ## Open Issues